To download a PDF of the BBL Diamond/Field Measurments click the link below

-- The first games are to start at 6:00pm sharp.
-A 10min grace period will be allowed at the official start time of both early and late games while waiting for the arrival of needed players.
-After the 10min grace period the game must begin or a forfeit will be deemed by the umpire(s).
-NO EXCEPTIONS.
-The forfeiting team will be responsible for paying the umpires $40 default fee NOT the league.
-This fee is to be paid to one of the league executives before they are allowed to play their next scheduled game (this includes rain out games).
-The second/late game should start on time as the players will have had ample time to arrive at the diamond.
-First games will be from 6-7:20pm.
-No new inning after 7:10pm if last inning not declared.
-The second game will start at 7:20pm and play continues as long as daylight allows, it is the umpire’s decision to call the game.
+- The games are to start at 6:30pm sharp.
+A 15min grace period will be allowed at the official start time of game while waiting for the arrival of needed players.
+After the 15min grace period the game must begin or a forfeit can be deemed by the umpire(s).
+Games will be from 6:30pm and play continues to 7th inning or as long as daylight allows, it is the umpire’s decision to call the game.

-- Teams must have 6 players (1 female minimum), to start the game.
+- Teams must have 6 players , to start the game.

 - Both teams are responsible for the set-up and packing-up of the equipment on the diamond.
-For players not Knowledgeable on the procedure for proper set-up, the umpire can provide directions and clarification on measurements.
+For players not Knowledgeable on the procedure for proper set-up, the umpire can provide directions and clarification on measurements or refer to the above document on our website.
 (Our bases are 52 feet from each other)

 - Each inning will consist of 10 batters or 3 out, whichever comes first, with the exception of the last inning, which will be unlimited batters or 3 outs.
 If the 3rd out is not made on the bases due to a force out, etc, the inning ending play must be made at home plate.
 Any throws out of play are considered a live ball on the 10th batter and the play can only cease with a put-out at home plate.
 As many runs as possible may score until the play ends with the play at home plate made by the player playing the catcher position.
 Mercy Rule: After 4 complete innings (3 ½ if the home team is ahead), if there is a run differential of 20 or more runs, the game will be called.